Trust & safety

 DBS-Verified tutors

-Tutors with the DBS-Verified badge have had their Enhanced DBS certificate personally reviewed by a member of our team within the last three years.
-Free to tutors, and a strong baseline signal for parents — though not a substitute for your own due diligence.
+DBS-Verified tutors on Tutorperch have had their Enhanced DBS certificate (children’s workforce) reviewed by a member of our team within the last three years.
+The badge is the standard signal of a current safeguarding check for tutors working with under-18s in England and Wales, and is a strong baseline rather than a substitute for parental due diligence.

 Quick reference